Surajghogare80/cafe/README.md

 -Pizzas Cafe is a vibrant eatery where every slice is a celebration of fresh, quality ingredients and creative toppings.

--Pizzas Cafe is a vibrant eatery where every slice is a celebration of fresh, quality ingredients and creative toppings.

 -At Pizzas Cafe, we blend classic techniques with modern flavors to bring you a pizza experience that's both familiar and exciting.

 -Experience a slice of perfection at Pizzas Cafe, where each pizza is made from scratch with love and the finest ingredients.